ganeti/ganeti/man/hspace.rst

   number.
 For example, specifying *disk-ratio* as **0.25** means that at least one quarter of disk space should be left free on nodes.

+-l *rounds*, --max-length=*rounds*
+  Restrict the number of instance allocations to this length.
+This is not very useful in practice, but can be used for testing hspace itself, or to limit the runtime for very big clusters.

 -p, --print-nodes
   Prints the before and after node status, in a format designed to allow the user to understand the node's most important parameters.
 See the